PeterSamaan/micro_ros_espidf_component/README.md

  switch it to ON or change its flickering frequency (0 to 10 times per second).
  For this project it is essential to pre-fix the beacon mode at Constant light mode.

+### beacon_subs
+ The project uses thetopic of the *local_publisher* (a ros2 publisher included in the examples) to control the fliskering intervals of the beacon according to the published values, curently the values published are from 0 to 100, incrementing by 10 each 10 seconds to allow for testing and monitoring the final behavior.

+### Inportant Documents
+ Please follow both *"Installing a Micro-Ros Agent on a ESP32 (blinking and LED)"* and *"ESP32 controlling RS 907-5965 via Micro-Ros Agent over WiFi"* documents for step-by-step dlasing and running the codes, along with important comments on the code for further modifications.

 ## License